jamiedidthis/quartz/content/notes/Science fiction futures.md

 >
 > [[adrienne maree brown]], *[[Emergent Strategy]]*

-This is not a utpotian ideal or ==a radical proposition==, but something that has happened before:
+This is not a utopian ideal or ==a radical proposition==, but something that has happened before:

 > During the Cold War, while much of American literature was basically suburban white boys talking about their dicks, science fiction did a lot of the real cultural work.
 >